 My current writing project is an autoethnography in which I trace my development toward a translingual orientation to writing instruction, situating that narrative in its cultural, social, and political contexts.
 I've published and presented widely on issues around language ideology and the concerns of multilingual writers of English who write and publish in academic environments.
 In addition to teaching ESL writing and linguistics at LaGuardia, I teaching Effective Academic Writing at CUNY's Graduate Center.
 I coordinate the Literacy Brokers Program (to promote publication practices of multilingual scholars) at LaGuardia and I'm involved in professional committees and organizations that address issues of language, writing, and literacy within CUNY, nationally, and internationally.
 I've authored several college writing handbooks, including Globalization: A Reader for Writers (Oxford University Press) and, with Ann Raimes, Keys for Writers, 6th edition (Cengage).
 My research interests also include using Web 2.0 platforms to address the writing self-efficacy of multilingual writers.
 See my CV here: Click Here

-Dr. Rebekah Johnson is an Assistant Professor in the Department of Education and Language Acquisition at LaGuardia.
+Dr. Rebekah Johnson is an Associate Professor in the Department of Education and Language Acquisition at LaGuardia.
 She teaches introductory linguistics, sociolinguistics, bilingual education, Academic ESL composition, and first-year seminar courses at LaGuardia.
 Dr.Johnson received her Ed.D. in Applied Linguistics from Columbia University Teachers College in 2011.
 She also holds an M.A. in TESOL and an Ed.M. in Applied Linguistics from Columbia University Teachers College.
 Prior to her current position at LaGuardia, she was the Director of the Writing Center at Pace University.
 She has taught ESL, EFL, academic writing, business writing, English composition, and teacher training courses in TESOL in Japan, Thailand, and in colleges and universities in New York City.
 Dr. Johnson was selected to be an English Language Fellow (a fellowship through the U.S. State Department) at Khon Kaen University in Thailand from 2001-2003.
 Dr. Johnson served as President of the NYS TESOL (New York State Teaching English to Speakers of Other Languages) organization in 2011-2012.
 She is also Editor of the newly launched peer-reviewed journal, the NYS TESOL Journal, which had its inaugural issue published in January, 2014.
 Her research interests include the discursive construction of identity, classroom discourse, family discourse, second-language writing, writing conferencing, technology and education, learning communities, and literacy.

 Bio coming soon